Deathmatch (video games): Players

+Deaths

 The goal for each player is killing the other players by any means possible which counts as a frag, either by direct assault or manipulating the map, the latter counts as a frag in some games, some not; in either case—to attain the highest score—this process should be repeated as many times as possible, with each iteration performed as quickly as possible.
 The session may have a time limit, a frag limit, or no limit at all.
 If there is a limit then the player with the most frags will eventually win when the session ends.

 The health variable will determine if a player is wounded; however, a wounded player does not entail reduced mobility or functionality in most games, and in most games a player will not bleed to death.
 A player will die when the health value reaches equal to or less than 0, if the value is reduced to a very low negative value, the result may be gibbing depending upon the game.

 In most games, when a player dies (i.e. is fragged), the player will lose all equipment gained and the screen will continue to display the visible (still animated) scene that the player normally sees, and the score list is usually displayed—the frags.
 The display does not go black when the player dies.
 Usually the player can choose to instantly respawn or remain dead.

 The armor variable affects the health variable by reducing the damage taken, the reduction in health is in concept inversely proportional to the value of the armor times the actual damage caused; with the obvious differences in various implementations.
 Some games may account for the location of the body injured when the damage is deduced, while many—especially older implementations—do not.
 In most games, no amount of armor causes any reduced mobility—i.e. is never experienced as a weight issue by the player.